Visecy/koicore/README.md

 1. **Kola** is the complete first-generation implementation providing parser + writer + high-level abstractions.
 However, it relies on legacy flex and CPython APIs, making FFI integration challenging.

-2. **koicore** is the next-generation KoiLang kernel, delivering higher performance and cross-language language fundamentals (parser + writer, with writer implementation pending).
+2. **koicore** is the next-generation KoiLang kernel, delivering higher performance and cross-language language fundamentals (parser + writer).
 New KoiLang Python bindings will be built on top of koicore.

 3. **Future Evolution**: Kola will gradually adopt koicore as its underlying implementation and will be progressively replaced by the new bindings.